 One common thread of all humanity is the desire to keep learning.
 We are constantly improving ourselves and expanding our minds.
 Your personal brand, as an extension of you, should do the same.

 Take every opportunity to learn more about your industry and your clients.
 Hone your skills to improve the services you offer.
 Ask the right questions to discover what your clients really need so you can better meet those needs.
 Approach your continuous learning as a way to provide better, more personal service to your clients.
 Your desire to keep learning and growing will enhance your personal brand and reinforce your passion for your work.

-Automation is the enemy of authenticity.
+However, automation can be the enemy of authenticity.
 While you may think you’re getting away with automating all your content, it’s not going unnoticed by your audience.
 If using less automation means sharing less content in general, then consider the idea of quality over quantity.
-A few posts that are authentic, personal and engaging will far outweigh a full day of mindless, automated content.
+A few posts that are authentic, personal, and engaging will far outweigh a full day of mindless, automated content.

 Take advantage of automation for the times when you can’t be present for your clients.
 But don’t rely on your project management tools too heavily.

 Whether you’re just getting started, or you’ve been in business for a while, take a look at your personal branding.
 Does it really reflect who you are?
 If the answer is no, it’s time to get back to the basics and put yourself out there — your real self out there.
 The world doesn’t need another cookie-cutter brand.
 It needs your authentic voice.

 Once you’ve got your personal brand nailed down and you’re starting to get some exposure, you’re probably ready to start looking at solid project management tools if you haven’t already.
 Your brand is going to help you attract and retain clients while your project management tools are going to lay the groundwork for making sure you consistently meet their needs.